nucypher/nucypher/docs/source/guides/network_node/ursula_configuration_guide.rst

 Aside from the :ref:`base requirements <base-requirements>` for installation of the ``nucypher`` library:

 * 4GB RAM (minimum)
-* 2 CPUs (minimum)
+* 2 CPUs (minimum) - x86 architecture
-* 256GB HDD
+* HDD storage requirement grows with network size - information on each node requires ~2KB of storage
+* Static public IP address - NAT management where applicable
-* TCP Port 9151 opened for network communication
+* TCP Port 9151 opened for network communication - firewall rules where applicable
-* Access to a fully synced Ethereum web3 provider e.g. local node, infura, alchemy etc. (see :ref:`using-eth-node`) is required to read and write to smart contracts
+* Access to a fully synced Ethereum web3 provider e.g. local node, Infura, Alchemy etc. (see :ref:`using-eth-node`) is required to read and write to smart contracts

 As a frame of reference, maintaining an Ursula is similar to the deployment and maintenance of a